zixin96/GEngine/README.md

 Currently only supports Windows, Visual Studio 2019.

-1. Clone the repository: `git clone --recursive XXX`
+1. Clone the repository: `git clone --recursive https://github.com/zixin96/GEngine.git`
 2. Run `Scripts/Win-Premake.bat` - this will create `ProTerrain.sln` for procedural terrain and make sure everything is setup correctly
 3. Open `ProTerrain.sln` and build `Debug` `x64` - ProTerrain should be the startup project so really you can just hit `F5` to build and debug the startup project

-Open `SDF.sln` for SDF.

-Open `L-System`for L-System.

 ## Camera Control